 After a successful career in the private sector, Rep. Robinson served as the Executive Director of City Year Cleveland, an education nonprofit that partners with public schools to help keep students in school and on track to graduate.
 He led the organization out of debt, doubled the budget, and expanded services to help more students graduate from high school.
 Under Rep. Robinson’s leadership, City Year doubled its revenue, grew its operations by 20 percent, and helped a Cleveland school increase its graduation rate from 39% to 73% in five short years.

 Rep. Robinson would go on to use his business expertise to serve as the Senior Vice President for Regional and Site Operations for City Year, Inc. He oversaw all aspects of operations for 28 U.S. sites, including five regional vice presidents, nearly 700 site staff, 3,000 AmeriCorps members, and a total revenue budget of $168 million.
-Today, Rep. Robinson serves as the Managing Director and Chief Operating Officer for Education Board Partners, responsible for strategy development, operations, HR and finance, and the programmatic teams.
+Since being elected to the Statehouse, Rep. Robinson continues to work as a senior education non-profit executive.
+Today he serves as the Chief Impact Officer for Reading Partners, a national nonprofit that works with communities to provide students with individual reading support to reach reading proficiency by fourth grade.

 Rep. Robinson, and his wife, Elizabeth, live in Solon with their two children, where he is an active member of his community.
 Currently, he serves on the boards of Gilmour Academy and the United Black Fund Foundation.
 Rep. Robinson has also received numerous awards and honors including Crain's Cleveland Business 2015 Forty Under 40, Pahara NextGen Leader (a program of the Aspen Institute), Crain's Cleveland Business "Who to Watch in Education," Leadership Cleveland Class of 2013, Top 25 Under 35 Movers and Shakers by Inside Business Magazine, and The George Washington University Wall of Fame in 2001.